-

 Computers & Operations Research, vol. 115, pp. 104852, 2020

-Abstract | Preprint PDF | Publisher
+Abstract | PDF | Publisher

 The establishment of kidney exchange programs has dramatically improved rates for kidney transplants by matching donors to compatible patients who would otherwise fail to receive a kidney for transplant.
 Rather than simply swapping kidneys between two patient-donor pairs, having multiple patient-donor pairs simultaneously donate kidneys in a cyclic manner enables more patients to receive a kidney for transplant.
 For practicality reasons, the cycles must be limited to short lengths.
 Finding these cycles can be accomplished by solving the Cardinality-constrained Multi-cycle Problem, which generalizes the Prize-collecting Assignment Problem with constraints that bound the length of the subtours.
 This paper presents a series of additions to existing works—new constraints, some polyhedral results, new separation algorithms and a new pricing algorithm—and integrates them in the first branch-and-cut-and-price model of the problem.
 The model is shown to empirically outperform the state-of-the-art by solving 149 of 160 standard benchmarks, compared to 115 by the position-indexed chain-edge formulation and 114 by the position-indexed edge formulation.